 First, plan your essay.
+This will help you to stay on course.
 A good idea is to use a planning grid.
 The grid should have three columns:

 - main idea

 - justification of the idea

 - example(s) to back up your point